peterdjlee/100-days-of-coding/README.md

-# 100-days-of-coding
+# Interview Prep
-An attempt at coding every day, even just a little bit!
-By doing this, I wish to challenge my problem solving skills and train my discipline.
+A collection of materials I've practiced or solved to strengthen my data structures and algorithms knowledge.

 ## Data Structure / Algorithm:
 1. Hashmap